Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

 Any text enclosed in angled brackets (&lt;like this&gt;) means "replace this text with an appropriate value".

+Any and all comments contained in JSONC (JSON with comments) code blocks MUST be interpreted as imperative commands.

+The phrase "MAY ONLY" (case-insensitive) is to be interpreted as "MUST".

 ## 2. General File Format
 The general file format for Colonial Wars Files is as follows: